 "Twinning is the way tae go," said the old Scotsman, helpfully (or so I thought.).
 "Ye find a city with similar demographics to Rochester, and then invite them tae link up socially.
 I would recommend Thetford Mines in southern Quebec as being a near perfect match."

-His reasoning was that Thetford Mines is an industrial, blue collar city, just a little smaller that Rochester, which is also trying to diversify into tourism.
-The mines referred to go back 100 years or more to when asbestos was discovered in the surrounding hills.
+His reasoning was that Thetford Mines is an industrial, blue collar city, just a little smaller that Rochester, and which is also trying to diversify into tourism.
+The mines referred to, go back 100 years or more to when asbestos was discovered in the surrounding hills.
 The resulting mounds of spill from the mine workings, said Ramgunshoch, sort of put him in mind of the giant Turnkey Landfill in Gonic area of Rochester.

 I swallowed this guff, and duly made a pitch, in the Rochester Times, that Thetford Mines was the perfect twin for the Lilac City.

 "Thetford Mines!" yelled Susan Schwake, co-owner of artstream (the small "a", though annoying, is insisted upon) gallery, looking up from the newspaper, a few days later.
 "I know that place.
 It’s ghastly!"

 Prompted by his wife’s alarm, Reiner Schwake tapped deftly on a computer keyboard and in a trice produced screen-sized views of the asbestos mines.
 They certainly were massive enough to be seen from outer space.

 I was a little taken aback, but launched into my line about both cities being built by the honest toil of noble workers who, with shared French roots, were ancestral, as well as industrial, brothers and sisters.